Hundreds of U.S. Diplomats Protest Trump Immigration Ban in Internal Memos

 It’s unclear how Tillerson will respond to widespread dissent among his new subordinates even before he takes office.
 But a State Department official on Monday expressed doubts that the memo would ultimately succeed in changing White House policy.

-“I doubt you’re going to get Trump to change his mind because this cable,” said the official.
+“I doubt you’re going to get Trump to change his mind because of this cable,” said the official.

 “You guys will make a big deal of it,” he said, referring to the press, “and leadership here will have to respond.
 But like the Syrian dissent memo, nothing usually comes out of it.”

 Regardless of what comes of the backlash, Tillerson is likely to have a lot of frustrated and dispirited employees on his hands.
-Sebastian Gregg, a former foreign service officer said his former colleagues t in consular services are particularly concerned because they will be the ones rejecting or approving applications,
+Sebastian Gregg, a former foreign service officer, said his erstwhile colleagues in consular services are particularly concerned because they will be the ones rejecting or approving applications.

 They’re making “life-altering decisions on a daily basis,” he said, and some are “abjectly horrified.”